 Dan Harlett – Vice President of Restaurant Operations

 Dan is responsible for the development and implementation of training materials for franchisees and their employees.
 He also works with the Zoneware support staff troubleshooting issues and installing Zoneware POS systems.
 Dan worked as a delivery driver and manager of the D.P.
 Dough restaurant in Athens, Ohio for three years before joining D.P.
-Dough Franchising LLC.
+Dough Franchising.
 Prior to his work with D.P.
 Dough, Dan worked his way from a manager to an area manager with Buffalo Wild Wings.
 When he’s not working on D.P.
 Dough projects, Dan spends his time on classic cars.
 He buys, sells, trades, and restores collector vehicles.
 He’s had several of the cars he’s restored featured on television and in magazines.
 Don’t ask him about classic cars unless you have at least a half-hour of nothing to do because he’ll talk your ear off about them.